hpedrorodrigues/dlq-x9/README.md

 # DLQ X9

-DLQ-X9 is a straightforward application that sends a message in a Slack channel every time it detects a new message in a DLQ.
+DLQ-X9 is a straightforward application that sends a message in a Slack channel every time it detects a new message in an SQS DLQ.

 It's quite useful for debugging your application or messaging system.